Seich/martianwabbit/src/_posts/2013-01-18-rails-quickhint-1.md

 make sense since they had been working fine for a while.
 So I started digging into it.

 According to rails the user url didn't exist so it couldn't redirect back to the homepage after a successful registration.
 After much digging around the stack trace I finally figured it out.
-Turns out that when a devise user is create a user profile is created along with it(this is specific to my application).
+Turns out that when a devise user is created a user profile is created along with it(this is specific to my application).
 But, that's normal, what started causing problems was that the profile had a validation for a unique username, which blank, wasn't (since the username is only supposed to be set after registration).

 So, what's the solution?
 Easy, all I had to make sure of was that when I created the user profile I disabled validations for the user profile model.
 Here's how I did it: